 As ore is processed, tailings are produced, requiring storage.
 Tailings will be transferred to the storage area via overland conveyor.
 The tailings material is anticipated to be a relatively dry, coarse grained sand that will be roughly 85 to 90% solid content as it exits the processing facility.
 Tailings will be deposited in the storage area utilizing a combination of portable conveyance equipment and radial stackers.
-Over the life of the project, approximately 89M yd of tailings will be produced.
-Based on current testing results and characterization, the tailings material will consist of non-hazardous, non-toxic materials.
+Over the life of the project, approximately 89M yd3 of tailings will be produced.
+Based on current testing results and characterization, the tailings material will be primarily alumina-rich silica sand that consist of non-hazardous, non-toxic materials.
 As such, no liner for the tailings storage area has been proposed.